Jingjingwangxiang/THC/README.md

 SourceCode.zip contains the source code developed to simulate thermal retardation and thermal convection effects on RT, also available at .

-The files named Model_.zip contain the input and output data for the results of thermal retardation and thermal convection effects on RT.
+The files named Model_.zip and Model5_.zip contain the input and output data for the results of thermal retardation and thermal convection effects on RT, respectively.

 Figures.zip contains the MATLAB codes that generate the figures.